The answer is yes, you can!

-Wood is an appealing alternative fuel for greenhouse heating since it is sustainable, produced locally, and typically less expensive than other fuels.
+Wood is an appealing alternative fuel for greenhouse heating since it can be sustainable, can be produced locally, and is typically less expensive than other fuels.

 Wood combustion requires three things: fuel, air, and heat.
 When all three are present properly, combustion is self-sustaining since the wood produces enough heat to start another fire.